NoelCov/alpha-fisioterapia-website/README.md

-# Alpha Fisioteria Website
+# Alpha Fisioterapia Website

 I'm building this website for my sister's business which is located in Mexico.
-It will be a landing page for a physical teraphy business.
+It will be a landing page for a physical therapy business.